Ashmitha-2006/sql-injection-authentication-labs/sql_union_tables/README.md

 🌍 Real-World Scenario

-In real-world applications, UNION-based SQL injection can expose entire databases, including user credentials and sensitive business data.

-Attackers can use this information to:
+In real-world applications, UNION-based SQL injection can expose entire databases, including user credentials and sensitive business data.Attackers can use this information to:
 Take over accounts
 Escalate privileges
 Perform further attacks on the system